aheissenberger/gatsby-starter-netlify-cms/src/content/sections/faq/index.md

       of operation.

     question: >-
-      CONDA has already successfully raised investments for over 90 projects.
+      CONDA has already successfully raised investments for almost 100 projects.
       Why does it need an ICO?
   - answer: >-
       Yes, there is a bonus system during the Private- and Pre-Sale.